CivicDataLab/Anuvad/docs/user/translating.rst

     Displays neighbouring messages from the translation file.
 These are usually also used in a similar context and prove useful in keeping the translation consistent.
 Other occurences
-    In case a message appears in multiple places (e.g. multiple components), this tab shows all of them if they are found to be inconsistent (see :ref:`check-inconsistent`).
+    In case a message appears in multiple places (e.g. multiple resources), this tab shows all of them if they are found to be inconsistent (see :ref:`check-inconsistent`).
 You can choose which one to use.
 Translation memory